Explained: How Premier League fans will return to stadiums

-Premier League fans in stadium could be a thing again very soon, as the UK will leave a national lockdown and be placed into tiered regions based on the spread of COVID-19 in that area.
+Premier League fans in stadium will be a thing again very soon, as the UK will leave a national lockdown and England has been placed into tiered regions based on the spread of COVID-19 in that area.

 [ MORE: PL clubs release statements ]